AgiliXRU/battleship-php/README.md

 # Getting started

-This project requires a php 7.4 or higher.
+This project requires a php7 or higher.
 To prepare to work with it, pick one of these
 options:

 ## Run locally